Published: May 2023

 4.1.2 These policy aims are consistent with the policy approach set out in the SPPS, which provides clear ‘policies’ for addressing and considering development in flood risk areas.
 Further guidance is set out below:

 4.2.1 Flood plains store and convey water during times of flood.
 These functions are important in the wider flood management system.
 A river or fluvial flood plain is a generally flat area adjacent to a watercourse/river where water flows in time of flooding or would flow but for the presence of flood defences.
 A coastal flood plain is a generally flat area adjacent to the sea where water flows in a flood, attributed to the combination of high tide levels, surge, wave action and sea level rise or would flow but for the presence of coastal flood defences.
 Estuarine flooding can originate from a combination of both river and coastal sources.
 In such areas the policy will apply to the greatest flood risk, normally the higher flood level and greater area of flood inundation.
 The limits of the flood plain are defined by the peak water level of an appropriate return period event.
 Flood risk areas are depicted on the latest version of Flood Maps NI on DfI Rivers website.

 4.2.2 For planning proposes, taking into account climate change predictions based on the latest available scientific evidence, fluvial and coastal flood plains are defined below:

-- Fluvial Flood Plain- The extent of a modelled flood event within a 1 in 100 year probability (AEP of 1%), plus the latest climate change prediction.
+- Fluvial Flood Plain- The extent of a modelled flood event within a 1 in 100 year probability (AEP of 1 per cent), plus the latest climate change prediction.

-- Coastal Flood Plain- The extent of a modelled tidal event with a 1 in 200 year probability (AEP of 0.5%), plus the latest climate change prediction.
+- Coastal Flood Plain- The extent of a modelled tidal event with a 1 in 200 year probability (AEP of 0.5 per cent), plus the latest climate change prediction.